 Included features: Kayak and Zodiac excursions from the ship; 30-minute massage; coffee, tea, soft drinks, bottled water and juice; and a basic WiFi package.
 Extras are optional excursions, tips to crew and guides, taxes, port fees.

 Why Go?
 The St. Lawrence River has many different facets starting with the Canadians referring to it as ‘la mer’ or the sea from the Saguenay River to the Atlantic Ocean.
 The Saguenay itself is a lovely fjord bracketed by high bluffs, and its mouth where it empties into the St. Lawrence is happy hunting grounds for whale watching.
-Upriver, it narrows as it passes the mighty citadel of Quebec and then because of rapids, it is channeled into the St. Lawrence Seaway, a shipping canal that connects the five Great Lakes and the Atlantic Ocean.
+Upriver, the St. Lawrence narrows as it passes the mighty citadel of Quebec and then because of rapids, it is channeled into the St. Lawrence Seaway, a shipping canal that connects the five Great Lakes and the Atlantic Ocean.
 Long, slender uniquely designed lakers carry iron ore, coal and grain and container ships almost everything else.
 The three major cities of Toronto, Montreal and Quebec have their own distinctive urban attractions.

 When to Go?
 The cruising season is relatively short — May to October, and apart from Quebec’s old city, the St. Lawrence region does not experience overcrowding.
 Fall foliage starts early in Canada, in September.